6 Checklists to Perfect Your New Employee Onboarding Process

 Of course, whether voluntary turnover rates continue to rise or start dropping to pre-pandemic levels depends on whether we do end up in a recession.
 But if things stay as they are now you shouldn’t expect your teammates to be any less quick to quit if they don’t think their job is a good fit for them.

-In 2023, diversity matters to your employees a lot more than you might think.
+In 2023, diversity matters to your employees a lot more than you might think, especially if managing employee turnover is on your radar.

 In fact: